LearnFitness/LearnFitness-frontend/README.md

 - **Frontend**: Built using React Native, this app offers a smooth and dynamic user experience that is consistent across iOS and Android devices.
 - **Backend Server**: Our backend infrastructure is powered by Node.js and Express, ensuring a robust and scalable service architecture.
 - **Deployment**: Deployed on Google Cloud Platform's App Engine, our app benefits from automatic scaling and high availability, handling user demands efficiently and reliably.
-- **Database**: Utilizing Supabase PostgreSQL, we ensure that our app scales seamlessly with growing data needs, providing real-time updates and powerful query capabilities.
+- **Database**: Utilizing Firebase Firestore, we ensure that our app scales seamlessly with growing data needs, providing real-time updates and powerful query capabilities.

 ## How to compile and run the app